PRITH-S07/Detection-of-Deepfakes/README.md

 <br>
 The output for every frame is a 2d vector which indicates how close each frame is to being a real or fake image.<br>
-This can help us decide whether the video as a whole is a fake or real.
+This can help us decide whether the video as a whole is a fake or real.<br>

+Some future areas to work on regarding this would be to include an audio file classification as well.<br>
+We could also look into ways to increase the accuracies along with displaying all the frames in the video, along with the audio and video analysis.<br>